yufanw/XKCD-Boards/_PRESS-RELEASE.md

   > Users can view a funny web comic and others of the same topic

 ## Problem ##
-  > XKCD comics are by default arranged in chronological view, not in category or topic views.
+  > XKCD comics are by default arranged in chronological view, with no way to comment

 ## Solution ##
-  > Allow users to view web comics in albums instead
+  > Allow users to view web comics in self created albums instead

 ## Quote from You ##
   > "Thanks for all the support"